Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 Comparing FHA Loans vs. Conventional Loans

-Conventional home loans are loans backed by one of two other government mortgage agencies, Fannie Mae and Freddie Mac.
+Conventional mortgages are loans backed by one of two other government mortgage agencies, Fannie Mae and Freddie Mac.

-Conventional mortgage loans allow for more fixed-rate mortgage terms than FHA or USDA loans.
-They also allow more adjustable-rate mortgage terms.
-Home buyers can choose a 10-, 15-, 20, or 30-year fixed-rate mortgage; or a 3-, 5-, 7-, or 10-year adjustable-rate term.
+Conventional mortgage loans permit more fixed-rate mortgage terms than FHA loans.
+They also allow additional adjustable-rate mortgage terms, too.
+Home buyers using a conventional mortgage can choose a 10-, 15-, 20, or 30-year fixed-rate mortgage; or a 3-, 5-, 7-, or 10-year adjustable-rate term.

 There are also multiple three-percent down, low down payment mortgages available through conventional mortgage financing: